alvarotroya/gridwatch/DEVLOG.md

 - A PATCH request to specific fields in a device config/spec will not work as expected :/ They will replace the whole config/spec, instead of updating the specified fields only.
 Left a comment in the code, should be fixed before prod :)

+#### Adding measurements

+Data model

+- Added all the components hierarchy explicitly to each measurement.
+When persisting a measurement received from device X, we look up the component that the device is attached to, and the corresponding connection/transformer/station ID.
+We store all those IDs in the table directly.
+This makes READs more performant, avoiding joins when querying data for specific components, for the price of being a bit more work on WRITEs.
+- Added `measured_at` and `sent_at` timestamps to measure the latency of the system.
+My assumption is that devices of type `SENSOR` gather measurements and communicate those to devices of type `EDGE`.
+There they are grouped into batches that are sent to the application via an HTTP POST.
+Once we start processing the measurements asynchronously in our application (to reduce the stress on the system when spikes in the measurements endpoint are detected), we might also introduce latency between the time a measurement is received until a measurement is persisted (and available to API clients).
+These two new fields, together with the `created_at` timestamp, will allow to measure that latency and assign it to the correct step of the process.

+Endpoints

+- A POST endpoint for creating measurements in batches and as individual entities.
+- A GET endpoint to read measurements from a specific station.
+Implements pagination, allows passing query params for transformer/connection ID, and start and end date to query for a specific time range.